Coole-Guus/io-tests/attempt-3/README_MODULAR.md

 # IO Performance Comparison Framework - Modular Version

-This is a modular breakdown of the comprehensive IO performance comparison framework.
+This is a modular breakdown of the IO performance comparison framework.
 The original monolithic script has been split into multiple focused components for easier testing, debugging, and maintenance.

 ## Components Overview